This post offers 45+ ideas for surviving a boring lecture.

 Sure, sometimes the content might have intrinsic value – like, it might be interesting, engaging and important to learn about.
 But I suspect that’s not true, because you’re here reading this blog post right now.

-b) The Lecturer’s Teaching Style is Dry
+b) The Professor’s Teaching Style is Dry

-University lecturers are notoriously bad teachers.
+University professors are notoriously bad teachers.

 Many of them have never had teaching degrees or put a moment’s thought into how to teach in ways that are engaging.